 Foundational to this series of articles, have been two subtle and complex, and seemingly incongruous ideas – ‘Emptiness’ and ‘Embodied Consciousness’.
 At the heart of Buddhist wisdom, is the apparent dichotomy of ‘Emptiness’ (shunyatā) and ‘Form’ (rūpa).
 This dichotomy wrestles with the fact that, while persons and things are ultimately insubstantial and ’empty’ of self-nature, they nevertheless always ‘appear’ as ‘persons’ and as ‘things’ – a perception which cannot, and should not, be denied.
 One of the ways in which we can unravel this conundrum is through the idea of Embodied Consciousness.
 By learning to see Form, especially the form of ourselves, as Embodied Consciousness, and then enquiring into the way in which Consciousness, and our objective and collective reality, is reflected somatically, and structured in the bodily-felt experience of an apparently individual body-mind, we have an opportunity to resolve this dichotomy.

 The Buddha repeatedly explained, using the ancient Indian ‘Five Skandhas‘ model as his teaching framework, that nothing in our experience is personal – and that this anattā, or ‘no-self’, principle, applies to Consciousness itself (the ’empty’ vijñāna skandha) – which we find in the centre of the mandala of the five skandhas.
 Prior to the Buddha, the skandhas were viewed, in ancient Indian spiritual psychology, as subtle but substantial components of a substantial self – an enduring self that is subject to rebirth.
 The Buddha took these same five components and presented them in a fresh way, as components of a cognitive-perceptual ‘open-system’ model, which emphasised that the self that arises from the coming together of the five skandhas is only an appearance.
-The notion of rūpa, in the Buddha’s re-vamped skandhas model, described the way the appearance of a self and a separate objective world, is concretised by the mind’s conceptualisation of it – and indeed, by our personalising identification with all of the components of the experience.
+The notion of rūpa, in the Buddha’s re-vamped skandhas model, described the way the appearance of a self and a separate objective world, is concretised and reified, by the mind’s conceptualisation of it – and by our personalising identification with all of the other components of the experience.

 The bodily experience of observed, conceptualised and seemingly objective Form (rūpa) is more that just the rūpa skandha, however – although the concretising, conceptualising rūpa skandha plays the key role of labelling, or naming, the experience, and therefore giving it ‘conceptual form’.
 In Buddhist tradition, when ‘Form’ is presented as a dichotomy with ‘Emptiness’, ‘Form’ represents not only the objectifying, form-creating, conceptualising rūpa skandha; it also indicates our failure to recognise that all of the cognitive-perceptual functions of Consciousness are ’empty’.
-So, the Buddhist tradition gives the conceptual reification of the illusion that arises from the coming together of the skandhas the conceptual label ‘Form’ – in full awareness that what is being referred to is not a substantial reality, but ’empty’(shunyatā) and without self-nature.
+So, the Buddhist tradition gives the conceptual reification of the illusion that arises from the coming together of the skandhas the conceptual label ‘Form’ – in full awareness that what is being referred to is not a substantial reality, but an ’empty’(shunyatā) appearance, and without self-nature.

 Consciousness and its Four-Fold Embodiment as Body-Mind

 In this and the subsequent article, I would like to engage more deeply with the skandhas – and begin to address the vedanā skandha – which denotes both the perceptual act of Sensing and the perceptual data of Sensation.
 Because the vedanā skandha is best understood as the domain of bodily or sensory experience, I need to establish that all of the skandhas are both ‘bodily’ and ‘mental’.
 Indeed the skandhas are best understood as a description of mind as body-mind, in which Consciousness (the empty’ vijñāna skandha) and its four cognitive perceptual functions come together to create an embodiment of Consciousness – the five dimensions of body-mind, which we take to be a ‘self’.
+In the egoic mind can be characterised as a partial embodiment of Consciousness however – a personalised, reified, and distorted embodiment.

-As I began to explain above, ‘Form’ (rūpa), when it is contrasted with ‘Emptiness’ in this way (as in the Heart Sutra, which emerged in the Mahayana period), is, somewhat confusingly, also being used to denote a larger and more comprehensive conceptual category than just the skandha of rūpa – which though translated as ‘form’, is better identified as ‘conceptual form’, or better still as the cognitive act of ‘form-creation’ through conceptualisation.
+As I began to explain above, ‘Form’ (rūpa), when it is contrasted with ‘Emptiness’ in this way (as in the Heart Sutra, which emerged in the Mahayana period), is, somewhat confusingly, also being used to denote a larger and more comprehensive conceptual category than just the skandha of rūpa – which though translated as ‘form’, is better identified as ‘conceptual form data’, or better still as the cognitive act of ‘form-creation’ through conceptualisation.
 The ‘Form’ that is presented in Buddhist thought as a dichotomy with ‘Emptiness’, refers to the aggregated totality of all the cognitive-perceptual data as it appears to Consciousness as an egoic body-mind.
 It is misleading to assume, as many Buddhist commentators do, that rūpa refers to ‘body’, because in reality there is no separation of mind and body in the skandhas model.
 All of the skandhas are aspects of a unified body-mind, and each one of the skandhas describes a unity of body and mind in regard to that aspect of the body-mind experience.

 So, ‘Form’, in that context, is: vedanā (the Sensing function of the body-mind and the perceptual data that we call Sensation); samjñā (the evaluative function of the body-mind and the evaluative data that we call Feeling); samskaras (the volitional data and the Intuition function of the body-mind through which we perceive it); and rūpa (the function of the body-mind that labels, concretises, and objectifies our experience, and the conceptual, or Thinking’ data it uses to do this).
 All of this is rūpa, or ‘Form’ – the conceptualising rūpa skandha is just the leading component, and the most obvious component, in the process by which the self-illusion is created.
-The rūpa skandha, though it is often simply translated as ‘form’, is much better thought of as referring to the conceptualising, concretising, form-creating function of Consciousness, and to the ‘conceptual data’ of mental cognition; the ’empty’ ‘form-data’ of the body-mind.
+The rūpa skandha, though it is often simply translated as ‘form’, is much better thought of as referring to the conceptualising, reifying, form-creating function of Consciousness, and to the ‘conceptual data’ of mental cognition; the ’empty’ ‘form-data’ of the body-mind.
 For more on this, please consider reading my series of articles on the rūpa skandha (here).

 Shunyatā – the Emptiness that is also a Vast Abundant Fullness